lukaszgryglicki/gha2pg/README.md

 You can return all JSONs byb skipping both params.
 You can provide both to observe only events from given org/repo.

+Example script that queries for all events from org=`kubernetes` for 5 days:
+`./gha2pg.sh`

 GitHub archives keeps data as Gzipped JSONs for each hour (24 gzipped JSONs per day).
 Single JSON is not a real JSON file, but "\n" newline separated list of JSONs for each GitHub event in that hour.
 So this is a JSON array in reality.